Return to top

 This post may contain affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.
 Please read my disclosure.

-If you are a fan of matcha lattes, then chances are you’re going to love these matcha green tea muffins.
-Earthy flavors from the matcha green tea powder are mixed with sweet vanilla and lemon juice to create a recipe you will love!
+It’s the perfect marriage of matcha and muffins…and I can’t get enough!
+I LOVE these matcha green tea muffins.
+In this recipe, the earthy flavors from the matcha green tea powder are mixed with sweet vanilla and lemon juice to create a delicious muffin!

-Enjoy these sweet treats for breakfast or brunch with a glass of whole milk, non-dairy milk (coconut milk or almond milk), or with a mixed berry smoothie.
-They also work as a healthy snack with your afternoon tea or coffee, or as a plant based dessert!
+We like to enjoy these sweet treats for breakfast or brunch with a glass of whole milk, non-dairy milk (coconut milk or almond milk), or a mixed berry smoothie.
+They also work as a healthy snack with afternoon tea or coffee, or even as a plant-based dessert!

-Not only are matcha recipes delicious, but thanks to the matcha tea powder, any recipe with matcha instantly contains additional health benefits thanks to the antioxidants and vitamins in green tea powder!
+Not only are matcha recipes delicious, but thanks to the matcha tea powder, any recipe with matcha instantly contains additional health benefits thanks to the antioxidants and vitamins in green tea powder (source).

 Latest Recipe Video!